tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/故障处理/性能相关/慢查询数过高_intl_en.md

 ## Solutions
 There are different solutions for the two possible causes:
 - Solution 1: optimize the SQL statements to improve their execution efficiency.
-For more information, please see [measure 1](#cs1).
+For more information, please see [Measure 1](#cs1).
-- Solution 2: improve the configuration of the TencentDB for MySQL instance.
-For more information, please see [measure 2](#cs2).
+- Solution 2: adjust the configuration of the TencentDB for MySQL instance to meet QPS requirement.
+For more information, please see [Measure 2](#cs2).

 ## Troubleshooting Procedure
 ### [Measure 1: optimize SQL statements](id:cs1)